Harnesser/tiny-spice-rs/doc/dev/devlog.md

     This is a personal project.
 It does not have to be rigourously tested.

+## 2023-10-21 Opamps Don't Work
+The opamp cct i made with a `G` and an `R` doesn't work.
+The same cct works in ngspice.

+I did notice the other day when looking at the data for the nodes that the VCVS took a 'cycle' to kick in.
+Maybe this is the problem?
+I should be using the current voltage values in the solver rather than the last time point?
+Nah, that's stupid.
+At the very first solve, that matrix would be 0 anyway.

+Changing the commmand to an `op` and switching out the sinewave voltage source to a 1V dc source - still results in a failure.
+So there's something fundamentally wrong in the engine that can't solve this.

 ## 2023-10-19 PWL, E & G
 Recently, i'm going to implement stuff that supports studying electronic drum machine circuits.
 To that end, I've